morrisjdev/Linq4JS/README.md

 ### FindIndex

-Get the Index of the first item found by a filter
+Gets the index of the first item found by a filter

 ```javascript
 var array = ["item1", "item2", "item3", "item4", "no"];